Cabinet approves increase in EOBI pension

 The EOBI Board had on February 21, 2020, approved the upward revision of Rs 2,000 in the pensions and it was to take effect from January 1, 2020.

-However, the Cabinet the increase in pensions till April 14, 2020.
-While announcing the increment in the pension back in December, SAPM Zulfi Bukhari had vowed to increase the EOBI pension to Rs15,000 by the end of PTI government's first term.
+However, the Cabinet had deferred the increase in pensions on April 14, 2020.

+While announcing the increment in the pension back in December, SAPM Zulfi Bukhari had vowed to increase the EOBI pension to Rs15,000 by the end of PTI government's first term. -- Agencies